wp-plugins/woocommerce-arabic-currencies/readme.txt

 == Screenshots ==
-1. wc-ac list in woocommerce currencies
+1. the list of Arab currencies in WooCommerce admin

 == Changelog ==